apike/allenpike.com/subscribe/index.markdown

 <input type="hidden" value="allenpike" name="feed_id"/>
 </form>

 It is the style nowadays to send out newsletters as if they were correspondence &ndash; artisanal missives exclusively for subscribers.
-As nice as may be, my "newsletter" currently consists of a copy of each article I write, delivered to your inbox.
+As nice as that may be, my "newsletter" currently consists of a copy of each article I write, delivered to your inbox.
 Plain and simple.